letovesnoi/machine-learning/projects/capstone/capstone_report.md

 - **Preprocess** the data.
 Try different sizes of discretization step to vary number of features and feasible network complexity which doesn't kill all the RAM.
 - **Split** the data into training, validation and test sets such that both linear and cyclic compounds fall into each of these sets in acceptable proportions.
 - **Choose**, **train** and **tune** the model.
 At first make sure that such simple models as [clustering](https://scikit-learn.org/stable/modules/clustering.html) do not work (try K-means, Gaussian mixtures or Hierarchical clustering).
 Secondly try [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) and at the end build first one [CNN](https://keras.io/layers/convolutional/). <!--consisting of two convolutional layers with two subsequent max-pooling layers, two fully connected layers and two dropouts to prevent overfitting. --> Get some intuitions about how the models work on spectra data by testing them and plotting some scores, varying layers and other hyperparameters, use different optimizers and etc.
-- **Evaluate** the solution. <!--After getting two groups of spectra by approved network run DEREPLICATOR for cyclic spectra against cyclic compounds and linear against linear separately.
-Compare FP and elapsed time for these results and for DEREPLICATOR on full set of spectra.
-Also c--> Visualize some predictions.
+- **Evaluate** the solution.
+Visualize some predictions.
 Compare with random model by computing [confusion matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html), [Receiver operating characteristic](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) and the area under this curve [AUC](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.auc.html). <!--without considering DEREPLICATOR pipeline.-->

 ### Metrics